-Running, jumping, throwing, attacking, defending — it’s no wonder Netball is one of the most popular sports at the Commonwealth Games.
+Fast passes, dazzling footwork and arguably unrivalled team spirit — it’s little wonder that Netball remains one of the most popular sports of the Commonwealth Games.

 When a player is in possession of the ball, they can’t move – meaning the squad must operate as one, in total sync, to create scoring opportunities.